Think you may have Coronavirus symptoms? Go to 111 online at: https://111.nhs.uk/ or telephone: 111

 - At the appointment you might be asked to wear a mask.

-- If you are able to, please continue to use our website www.townhillsurgery.nhs.uk or the NHS App to order your repeat prescription.
+- If you are able to, please submit prescription requests via Consult using either the NHS App or from our website www.townhillsurgery.nhs.uk.
 You do not need to come to the surgery to register to do this;

 How can you help?